Border between Austria and Slovakia

 Slovakia also operates an electronic toll system on its motorways and expressways.

-• Electronic toll boxes (on-board units): In Slovakia, using electronic toll boxes is also possible.
-This allows toll fees to be recorded automatically when passing toll stations.
-The fees vary depending on the section of motorway or expressway used and are calculated and charged via the toll box.
+• Electronic toll boxes (on-board units): The use of electronic toll boxes is also possible in Slovakia.
+This allows toll charges to be recorded automatically when passing toll stations.
+The charges vary depending on the motorway or expressway section travelled and are determined and debited via the toll box.

 • Vignette: As an alternative to the toll box, you will also be able to purchase the vignette digitally via our website in the future.
-Within the selected period, you can then use Slovakia’s motorways as often as you like.
-In any case, it is important to arrange one of the two toll methods before travelling to avoid fines.
+Within the chosen period, you can then use Slovakia's motorways as often as you like.
+In any case, it is important to arrange one of the two toll methods before setting off, in order to avoid fines.

-We wish you a safe trip and are happy to assist you with any questions regarding toll regulations.
-Feel free to use our route planner to plan your journey perfectly and see suitable toll products.
-If you have further questions about your trip or our digital vignette, please feel free to contact us via email.
+We wish you a safe trip and are happy to help you with any questions about toll regulations.
+Feel free to use our route planner to plan your journey perfectly and get suitable toll products displayed.
+Contact us with any further questions about your journey or our digital vignette via our email.

 Milena Paasch